microsoft/dotnet/dotnet-developer-projects.md

  * [WPF Application Framework (WAF)](http://waf.codeplex.com) - A lightweight Framework that helps you to create well structured WPF Applications.
 It supports you in applying a Layered Architecture and the Model-View-ViewModel pattern.

 * Tools
+ * [API Port](https://github.com/microsoft/dotnet-apiport) - A tool that will analyze code for compatability issues when migrating between .NET Framework releases.
  * [Cake](https://github.com/cake-build/cake) (C# Make) - A build automation system with C#/Roslyn driven build scripts.
  * [CppSharp](https://github.com/mono/CppSharp) - C/C++ bindings generation for .NET.
  * [CInject](https://github.com/punitganshani/CodeInject) - A tool to inject your C#/VB.NET code into existing .NET assemblies and executables